sourcegraph/about/blogposts/2020/dev-productivity-quality-universal-code-search.md

 Companies need to prioritize increasing the efficiency and quality of the core software development process itself.

-###### Improving code search is the highest leverage activity for improving developer productivity and quality
+#### Code search is the highest leverage activity for improving developer productivity and quality

-#### Code Search is the most common specific activity performed by software developers.

-They do it every workday.** They do it several times per day.
+Code Search is the most common specific activity performed by software developers.
+They do it every workday.
+They do it several times per day.
 In fact, the average number of times, according to academics and industry research, is 12 queries per day.[^1]

 Big Code changes how search must be done.
 Code search must now be universal – across different programming languages, code hosts, repositories, version control systems, services, and APIs – in order to be effective for software developers.

-Existing tools such as Grep, OpenGrok, and GitHub Search are not up to the challenge of Big Code Search.
+Existing tools such as Grep, OpenGrok, and GitHub Search are not up to the challenge of searching Big Code .
 With the variety and volume of code growing hosted in different platforms, individual tool makers do not commit resources to search other tools’ code.

 ### Improve developer productivity